Spruce Up Your Store for the Season With Painting and Decorating

 Incorporate Seasonal Imagery With Hand-Painted Murals

-Clean the area thoroughly and apply a primer if needed.
-Let it dry as directed.
-Apply two coats of your base color, waiting for each coat to dry in between.
-This provides an even base for your design.
+Clean the wall thoroughly and prime if necessary.
+Apply two coats of base paint, allowing each to dry before moving on.
+This ensures a smooth, even foundation for your design.

-Use your sketch as a guide, starting with large shapes before adding details.
-Apply two coats of each color, blending and shading as needed.
-Touch up any drips or uneven areas as you go.
+Use your sketch as a guide, beginning with large shapes before moving on to details.
+Apply two coats of each color, blending and shading where needed.
+Touch up drips or uneven areas as you go for a clean, polished look.

-Once the mural is complete, apply a sealant like polyurethane to protect it from weather and scratches.
-Remove any remaining painter's tape carefully.
-Add final embellishments like metallic accents or decorative trim to finish it off.
+When the mural is complete, protect it with a clear sealant like polyurethane to guard against weather and scratches.
+Carefully remove painter’s tape, then add final flourishes such as metallic accents or decorative trim to make your design pop.

-A custom hand-painted mural is a showstopping way to spruce up your storefront for the season.
-Your customers will surely appreciate all the thought and hard work that went into creating a festive space for them to shop and celebrate the holidays.
-With the right design and supplies, you'll be on your way to a masterpiece in no time.
+A custom hand-painted mural is a showstopping way to refresh your storefront for the season.
+Customers will appreciate the thought and effort that went into creating a festive shopping space.
+With the right design and supplies, you’ll be on your way to a masterpiece in no time.

 Display Seasonal Products in Store Windows

-One of the best ways to attract customers during the holidays is to make your storefront inviting.
-Spruce up your windows and entryway to showcase festive products, spread holiday cheer and bring more shoppers through your doors.
+One of the best ways to draw customers during the holidays is by making your storefront windows inviting.
+Highlight festive products, spread holiday cheer, and encourage more shoppers to step inside.

-Place featured holiday products front and center in your display windows.
-Things like wreaths, garlands, ornaments, gift baskets, decorations, and specialty food and drink items are ideal.
-Group complementary products together on tables, risers and shelves for an eye-catching arrangement.
-Using decorative accents like ribbon, tinsel, beads or small stuffed animals can help tie it all together and create a cozy seasonal vibe.
+Place featured holiday items front and center in your display windows—wreaths, garlands, ornaments, gift baskets, decorations, or specialty foods and drinks work well.
+Group complementary products on tables, risers, or shelves for eye-catching arrangements.
+Decorative accents like ribbon, tinsel, beads, or plush toys can tie it all together and create a cozy, seasonal vibe.

-Incorporate props into your window displays to help tell a story and evoke the spirit of the holidays.
-Things like rocking chairs, blankets, lighting, natural elements like pine cones or holly, and of course a Christmas tree are always a nice touch.
-You can even play holiday music at a low volume to complete the ambiance.
+Props help tell a story and capture the holiday spirit.
+Add rocking chairs, blankets, lighting, or natural elements like pinecones and holly.
+A Christmas tree is always a favorite centerpiece.
+Soft background music at a low volume can complete the atmosphere.

 Create Inviting Store Displays for Each Season

-To give your storefront an inviting seasonal refresh, focus on painting, decorating and creating eye-catching displays.
+To refresh your storefront year-round, focus on painting, decorating, and creating seasonal displays that stand out.

 Paint the Front Door

-A bright, freshly painted front door is an easy way to spruce up your store for the season.
-For fall, consider a rich crimson or burnt orange.
-For winter holidays, a forest green or candy apple red always feels festive.
-Come spring, pastel pinks, yellows or pale blue are refreshing.
-Use a complementary color for the door frame and any trim for a pulled-together look.
+A freshly painted door instantly boosts curb appeal.
+In fall, choose a rich crimson or burnt orange.
+For winter, forest green or candy-apple red feels festive.
+In spring, pastel pink, yellow, or pale blue adds charm.
+Use a complementary shade on the trim for a cohesive finish.

 Add Seasonal Decorations